wildapt01/windows-linux/WSL.md

 The other way is to install PostgreSQL on the WSL side so it is sandboxed sort of, which is what is described further down.
 On the flip side, the server needs to be restarted each time a WSL session is started.
 In some instances, the database needs to be created before the app scripts sync the app DB part to the database.
 Be cautious and take it slow, this part is pretty involved and can go sideways easily.

-First, open a WSL/Ubuntu window and update/upgrade the Ubuntu machine
+First, open a **WSL/Ubuntu window** and update/upgrade the Ubuntu machine:

 ```js
 User@Linux~$ sudo apt update